 Sue will also give you practical tools to encourage your learners to regulate their own behaviour, with a focus on the role of verbal and non-verbal communication.

-The Swim England brand and social media
+Growing your swim school using the Swim England brand and social media

 Delivered by Karen Williams, Swim England Head of Brand and Lee Jones, Swimming Qualifications, Customer Relationship Officer

 In this workshop we’ll be giving you some clear guidance about the ‘do’s’ and ‘don’ts’ when referencing Swim England in connection with your business – so this is a highly useful session for swim schools, operators and other providers of the Swim England Learn to Swim Programme.